 Representing All Shades of Beauty

 Happy February!
-In addition to being the month of LOVE, February is Black History Month.
-While African American history is SO central to American history, it still doesn't receive the attention it deserves in our education system or cultural landscape.
+In addition to being the month of love and most importantly, February is Black History Month.
+While African American history is foundational to American history, it still doesn't receive anywhere near the attention it deserves in our education system or our cultural landscape.
 Unfortunately, the same can be said about the beauty and fashion industries.

-I was excited to showcase some of my favorite product picks for beautiful brown skin on this recent photoshoot!
+I was excited to showcase some of my favorite product picks for beautiful brown skin on the photoshoot above.
 I thought this would be a good time to share and acknowledge the brands who are making the effort to be inclusive and diverse in their collections.
 It's so important, for so many reasons.
-Here are a few of my favorite products and brands for women of color:
+Here are a few of my favorite products and brands for black and brown skin tones: